peace195/multitask-learning-protein-prediction/README.md

 Protein multitask learning (secondary structure prediction, b-values prediction, solvent-accessibility prediction) can improve the prediction accuracy of protein secondary structure.

+- We have to face the class imbalance problem
 - "foldername_cv": 5 fold cross validation

 ## Data

 ## Results